Search dog Chivas waiting on a command from his owner and handler Stuart Hadden

-Before venturing out on any outdoors activity, always check the weather forecast before you leave.
+Before venturing out on any outdoors activity, always check the weather forcast before you leave.
 The Mountain Weather Information Service provides regularly updated and detailed forecasts for all upland areas in Scotland.
-To help you be prepared, the latest forecast covering the Southern Uplands is available here.
+To help you be prepared, the latest forecast covers the Southern Uplands.

-If you require the assistance of any Mountain Rescue Team within the UK, please dial 999 and ask for the Police who will task the required personnel.
-Have a grid reference or position ready if you know it, but don’t guess.
+If you require the assistance of any Mountain Rescue Team within the UK, please dial 999 and ask for the Police who will coordinate with the required personnel.
+Have a grid reference or position ready if you know it but don’t guess.

 All mountain rescue teams in Scotland work in close partnership with the Royal Navy and Royal Air Force Search and Rescue Teams